 54% of homebuyers are willing to pay more for a home with hardwood floors, says USA Today.
 The reason for that might be that carpet isn’t great at hiding damage, is easily stained, and holds lots of dirt and dust, which is a negative for people with allergies.
 Plus, potential buyers may flat-out hate the color and texture of the carpet in the home, so if you do have carpet, make sure it’s something that most people can agree on.

 With remote jobs becoming increasingly popular, many homeowners are looking to create a dedicated workspace in their homes.
 But instead of taking out that closet and adding in a built-in desk and bookcase, make non-permanent changes and keep bedrooms.
-Losing a bedroom can actually drop a home’s price by 10%!
+Losing a bedroom can actually drop a home’s value by $10,000 or more!